needle-mirror/com.unity.game.foundation/Documentation~/Tutorials/02-PlayingWithRuntimeItem.md

 {
     Debug.Log("Game Foundation is successfully initialized");

-    // Use the ID you've used in the previous tutorial. const string definitionId = "myFirstItem";
+    // Use the key you've used in the previous tutorial. const string definitionKey = "myFirstItem";

     // The inventory item definitions are available in the
     // inventoryCatalog of the database.